 “By living the Aloha Spirit, we show others love and respect and joyfully share life in order to create a better world,” reads the website.

-Quarry Hill is celebrating its tenth anniversary as Midcoast Maine’s premier extended-care retirement community.
+Quarry Hill is Midcoast Maine’s premier extended-care retirement community for adults age 55-plus.
 It is a member of the Pen Bay Healthcare family of services, which also includes Pen Bay Medical Center, Kno-Wal-Lin Home Care and Hospice, and the Knox Center for Long Term Care.
 Through these organizations, and with a staff of more than 100 outstanding physicians and more than 1,500 healthcare professionals, we are able to provide the people of Midcoast Maine with a continuum of both routine and specialty patient-centered medical services.